 But in general the whole conceptual structure of things os pretty obtuse… until you muscle through one.
 But even that does not matter until you do it on a regular basis.

 So I’m going to focus some more energy on adding photos to Wikimedia Commons.

-The post "Wikishoot (and that *thing* about wikis)" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/11/wikishoot/) on November 6, 2014.
+The post "Wikishoot (and that *thing* about wikis)" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2014/11/wikishoot/) on November 6, 2014.